RoboticVisionOrg/carlie_docs/docs/getting_started/updating_carlie_software.md

 If you have problems with installing or running any of the Carlie softare please report an issue using Github's Issues within the appropriate package.
 For example, if the problem is in *carlie_base* please report at [Carlie Base Package Issues](https://github.com/RoboticVisionOrg/carlie_base/issues).
 If you are unsure which package is causing the issue please report the issue at [Carlie Package Issues](https://github.com/RoboticVisionOrg/carlie/issues).

-If you do find and issue and have a software patch, or if you have developed a feature(s) that you wish to include in the carlie packages, please check out the [Developer Section](../going_further/developing_for_carlie) on how to do this.
+If you do find an issue and have a software patch, or if you have developed a feature(s) that you wish to include in the carlie packages, please check out the [Developer Section](../going_further/developing_for_carlie) on how to do this.